Kilian-Declercq/scientific-visualization-portfolio/README.md

 This repository centralizes the data visualization and scientific communication assets developed during my Master's research in **Computer Vision** and **Machine Learning**.

-The goal of this portfolio is to demonstrate how mathematical and physical concepts (Matrix Factorization, Latent Spaces, Deep Learning Architectures) can be made intelligible through a **visual and programmatic approach**.
+The goal of this portfolio is to demonstrate how mathematical and physical concepts (Matrix Factorization, Multispectral Imaging, Deep Learning Architectures) can be made intelligible through a **visual and programmatic approach**.

 ## 📂 Repository Contents